 July, July, the month of youth

-but now, to me, the month of truth,
+but now, to me, the month of truth.

-and so I say goodbye to my July,
+Thus I say goodbye to my July,

 the month I love the most.
-Adieu!

 My wife and I were sitting on our front porch.
 It was July and dusk was quickly turning into night.
 She was reading and I was relaxing, thinking of the day spent in the garden and of past summers, when this poem, semi-fashioned, jumped into my head.
 I grabbed a pen and started jotting down impressions of things I could hear at that moment, as well as the memories that were closing in from all around.